eLDoherty/guardForm/README.md

 ## Installation

-Include the `guardForm` script in your HTML file.
+Downlod and Include the `guardForm` script in your HTML file.

 ```html
 <script src="path/to/guardForm.js"></script>